LycheeOrg/LycheeOrg.github.io/docs/structure.md

 The `config` directory, as the name implies, contains all of Lychee's configuration files.
 It's a great idea to read through all of these files and familiarize yourself with all of the options available to you.

 ### The Lang Directory
 The `lang` directory contains your language localization.
-If you wish, can update our translations and submit a pull request.
+If you wish, you can update our translations and submit a pull request.

 ### The Database Directory
 The `database` directory contains your database migrations, model factories, and seeds.
 If you wish, you may also use this directory to hold an SQLite database.